-Apart from mythological side of Galtaji history, historians and researchers have something more to add.
-As per common belief, jogis or babas used to live in Galtaji till 16th century when one Ramanandi Sadhu by the name of Krishnadas Payo Hari came to Galtaji & drove them away with his mystical & spiritual powers.
+Apart from the mythological side of Galtaji history, historians and researchers have something more to add.
+As per common belief, jogis or babas used to live in Galtaji till 16th century when one Ramanandi Sadhu by the name of Krishnadas Payo Hari came here & drove them away with his mystical & spiritual powers.
 It is believed that Krishnadas was a payobhaksha, living on “milk only” diet.
 This led to the word Payo being added to his name.
-It became an important center of Ramanandi Hindus.
+Over the years, it became an important center of Ramanandi Hindus.

-Ramananda was a saint following Ramanujacharya sect of Vaishnavism (Hindusim) in medieval India.
+Ramananda was a saint following Ramanujacharya sect of Vaishnavism (Hinduism) in medieval India.
 Ramanandis worship Lord Ram as well as Vishnu and consider themselves descendant of Luv & Kush, son of Lord Rama.
-Although Ramanandis fall under Ramanujacharya sect of Vaishanav Hindus, over time many differences developed between their philosophies.
-Center of Ramanjuacharya Hindusim is in Tamil Nadu (Totadri Math) and for this very reason Galtaji is called Uttar Totadri (North Totadri).
+Although Ramanandis fall under Ramanujacharya sect of Vaishnava Hindus, over the passage of time many differences developed between their philosophies.
+Center of Ramanjuacharya HHinduismis in Tamil Nadu (Totadri Math) and for this very reason, Galtaji is called Uttar Totadri (North Totadri).

 Galtaji is an important religious center for Vaishnav Hindus.
 In recent years, there has been a strong tussle for power among Ramanandis and Ramanjuachrya sect, which led to a court case.
 There’s lots more to Hindu religion than what I can explain here; I’ll reserve it for the future post.